pereira3R/System-Pharmacy-Java-Swing/README.md

 Project started at the beginning of 2023, more or less at the end of the semester, done in just 2 weeks.

 ## Overview
 The project is nothing more than a system made with Java using Java Swing, JDBC and MySQL to meet the requirements for the second test of Algorithms 3.
-Design pattern models were used in the project, such as DAO, abstract factory and singlenton.
+Design pattern models were used in the project, such as DAO, Abstract Factory and Singlenton.

 ## Technologies Used